rockthejvm/rockthejvm.github.io/_drafts/2024-07-25-testing-raise.md

 sealed interface DomainError
 ```

 Let's analyze the above code briefly since the function's signature tells us a lot of helpful information.
 First, we have a `suspend` function, which tells us that the function will perform some effectful operation.
-We can guess that it will persist in the newly created portfolio in some databases.
+It will likely persist in the newly created portfolio in some databases.
 Once the new portfolio is created, the function returns its identifier, representing the happy path.
 Finally, the function can raise a `DomainError` in case of failure since it's declared in the context of `Raise<DomainError>` (again, check out the article [Functional Error Handling in Kotlin, Part 3: The Raise DSL](https://blog.rockthejvm.com/functional-error-handling-in-kotlin-part-3/) for further details).

-Now that we have set up the use case, we can start implementing it.
-Since we are diligent and well-behaved developers, we want to write some tests before implementing the use case, following the Test-Driven Development (TDD) approach.
+Now that we have set up, we can start implementing the use case.
+Since we are diligent and well-behaved developers, we want to write tests before implementing the use case, following the Test-Driven Development (TDD) approach.

 ## 2. Testing the use case